Seagate/management-controller-api-client-samples/README.md

-# Storage-Devices
+# SAN
-The purpose of this repository is to keep the scripts, tools, and other configuration used for Seagate Storage Devices.
+The purpose of this repository is to keep the scripts, tools, and other configuration used for Storage Area Network(SAN).
 This project is licensed under Apache License 2.0.

 **Disclaimer: "Quality matters not quantity."**